RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/sequence-search-help.md

 ### Secondary structure <a style="cursor: pointer" id="r2dt" ng-click="scrollTo('r2dt')" name="r2dt" class="text-muted smaller"><i class="fa fa-link"></i></a>

 The RNAcentral sequence similarity search also generates secondary structure (2D) diagrams using the [R2DT](https://github.com/RNAcentral/R2DT) software that visualises RNA structure using standard layouts or templates.
-Learn more about this new feature in the [R2DT preprint](https://www.biorxiv.org/content/10.1101/2020.09.10.290924v1).
+Learn more about this new feature in the [R2DT paper](https://www.nature.com/articles/s41467-021-23555-5).

 ### Number of similar sequences <a style="cursor: pointer" id="number" ng-click="scrollTo('number')" name="number" class="text-muted smaller"><i class="fa fa-link"></i></a>

 Although the number of similar sequences can reach tens of thousands, for performance reasons, only the top 1000 results will be shown in each search.

+### Download search results <a style="cursor: pointer" id="download" ng-click="scrollTo('download')" name="download" class="text-muted smaller"><i class="fa fa-link"></i></a>

+The search results are available for download in a compressed folder.
+This folder contains the *datapackage.json* file with the search metadata and a directory with three different files.
+The *similar-sequence.json* and *similar-sequence.txt* files contain the search results.
+The *similar-sequences.fasta* file contains a list of fasta sequences.

 ### Searching for ribosomal RNAs <a style="cursor: pointer" id="rrna" ng-click="scrollTo('rrna')" name="rrna" class="text-muted smaller"><i class="fa fa-link"></i></a>